RITMechArch/MechArch/README.md

 MechArcher
 ==========

-Mechanical Archer project from the archery club at RIT
+Mechanical Archer project from the Archery Club at RIT.